dacadeorg/algorand-development-101/content/algorand101_chapter_3.md

 //...
 ```

 We need the `product` and `count` (how many products will be bought) and call the `buyProductAction` utility function to buy the product.
-We the product was bought successfully, we fetch the products again and display a success message or an error message if the product could not be bought.
+When the product was bought successfully, we fetch the products again and display a success message or an error message if the product could not be bought.

 Finally, we create a `deleteProduct` function:
 ```js